From Scratch to Emacs, The Adventurous Configurator’s Handbook

 to provide us with suggestions, turning our journey into a collective effort with a supportive crew.

-(add-hook 'yaml-mode-hook 'company-mode)
+'yaml-mode-hook 'company-mode) (add-hook

 We’re not alone on these seas.
 To keep us from straying off course, we enlist the help of a yamllint